abrudz/dyalog-apl-extended/README.md

 # Extensions of Dyalog APL

-Mostly extended domains of existing primitives.
-A couple of new ones, a generalised system function, and a new system operator.
+Extended domains of existing primitives/quad-names, and a few new ones.

 ### How to use